Jurickson Profar Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks third in the league.
+- The Braves pitching staff leads the league with a collective 9.5 strikeouts per nine innings.

-- The Braves have a 3.81 team ERA that ranks sixth among all MLB pitching staffs.
+- The Braves have a 3.78 team ERA that ranks sixth across all MLB pitching staffs.

-- Braves pitchers combine to allow 74 total home runs at a rate of 1.1 per game (to rank 12th in the league).
+- The Braves rank 12th in baseball in home runs allowed (75 total, 1.1 per game).

-- The righty last pitched on Sunday against the Washington Nationals, when he went 5 1/3 innings, allowing five earned runs while giving up eight hits.
+- The right-hander last appeared on Monday against the Detroit Tigers, when he tossed 5 2/3 scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.